A Kiss in the Dreamhouse: Critical reception

 The UK music press was unanimous in its praise for the album on its release.
 NMEs Richard Cook considered it innovative: "A Kiss in the Dreamhouse is a feat of imagination scarcely ever recorded.
 It's breathtaking.
 Somehow, a bold assurance of intention has met with a hunger for experimenting with sound to expand an already formidable group of songs into pure, open-minded ambiguity.
 The flesh of the song will balloon out or contort into unimaginable patterns; indecipherable echoes volley between the walls of the recording; glassy, splintered tones pierce the luxuriant sheen of the mix.
 Repeated listens trick the sense of balance; tremendous risks are taken."
 Cook finished his review by saying, "I promise.
 This music will take your breath away."
 Another journalist of the NME Paul Du Noyer wrote that A Kiss in the Dreamhouse was "a real departure from rock tradition" and "maybe even their best [album]".

 Melody Maker's Steve Sutherland also welcomed the new musical direction: "The Banshees achieve an awesome, effective new pop without so much as a theory or qualm.
 Dreamhouse is an intoxicating achievement".
 Critic David Cleary of AllMusic would later describe the single "Slowdive" as "a violin-colored dance beat number", with "a catchy melodic hook away from being the real thing", and positively assessed the album, saying, "This fine platter is well worth purchasing".

-The Rolling Stone Album Guide opined that the album "hurls the Banshees back into the simmering postpsychedelic pea soup, with only marginally captivating results".
-In 2006, music historian Garry Mulholland included it in his book Fear of Music about the 261 greatest albums since 1976.
+The Rolling Stone Album Guide opined that the album "hurls the Banshees back into the simmering postpsychedelic pea soup, with only marginally captivating results."

-In their 2009 review of the reissued album, The Quietus wrote: "The result was their most colourful and – ahem – kaleidoscopic collection yet".
+Music historian Garry Mulholland included it in his book Fear of Music: The Greatest 261 Albums Since Punk and Disco.
+In their 2009 review of the album reissue, The Quietus wrote: "The result was their most colourful and – ahem – kaleidoscopic collection yet".
 Critic Julian Marszalek commented that the album's music is "fundamentally pop, yet unafraid to revel in a quirkiness born of altered states.
 A deliberate shift from the overt darkness of its predecessor, Juju".
 Marszalek qualified the work of guitarist McGeoch as "a seamless beauty", and wrote that "Siouxsie's voice achieves a sense of strength and maturity".
 The journalist concluded the review by noting that "Siouxsie and the Banshees weren't afraid to stretch themselves.
 Here was a band that dared to challenge itself as much as their listeners".